 the former Victorian Minister for Finance sued

-: the CEO of the Mildura Aboriginal Corporation was awarded $115,000 by a jury after an expensive three week trial for comments on the old 3LO by Peter Couchman and others.
+: the CEO of the Mildura Aboriginal Corporation was awarded $115,000 by a jury after an expensive three week trial for comments on the old 3LO, now 774 ABC Melbourne, by Peter Couchman and others.
 Channel Seven were wise enough to settle early for broadcasting similar comments.
-Marie Tehan

 : the late Victorian Health Minister sued The Age

 : the long-time Liberal Party pollster, now in an entrepreneurial venture with Lynton Crosby, lobbed a writ on Jeff Kennett after the then Victorian Premier made some withering criticisms of the Liberal campaign to get Kerry Chikarovski elected Premier of NSW in March 1999.
-Textor also extracted a grovelling apology and 5-figure settlement from Crikey in 2009 after Bernard Keane suggested the firm was falling apart and indulging in dodgy tactics.
+Textor also extracted an apology and 5-figure settlement from Crikey in 2009 over a Bernard Keane piece.

 the Herald Sun